Revelation of Jesus Christ

 FU'GITIVE, noun

-1. One who fees from his station or duty; a deserter; one who flees from danger.
+1. One who flees from his station or duty; a deserter; one who flees from danger.

 2. One who has fled or deserted and taken refuge under another power, or one who has fled from punishment.